 Dr Ratnam earned the BEng (Hons I) degree in Electrical Engineering in 2006, and the PhD degree in Electrical Engineering in 2016, from the University of Newcastle, Australia.
-She subsequently held postdoctoral research positions with the Center for Energy Research at the University of California San Diego, and at the University of California Berkeley in the California Institute for Energy and Environment.
+She subsequently held postdoctoral research positions with the Center for Energy Research at the University of California San Diego, and at the University of California Berkeley in the California Institute for Energy and Environment (CIEE).
 During 2001–2012 she held various positions at Ausgrid, a utility that operates one of the largest electricity distribution networks in Australia.
-Dr Ratnam currently holds a Future Engineering Research Leader (FERL) Fellowship from the Australian National University (ANU) and she joined the Research School of Engineering at ANU as a research fellow and lecturer in 2018.
-Her research interests are in developing new paradigms to control distribution networks with a strong focus on creating a resilient carbon neutral power grid.
+Dr Ratnam currently holds a Future Engineering Research Leader (FERL) Fellowship at ANU and is a Senior Lecturer in the ANU School of Engineering.
+She is a Senior Member of IEEE and a Fellow of Engineers Australia.
+Her research interests are in developing new paradigms to operate distribution networks with a strong focus on creating a resilient carbon neutral power grid.

 ENGN 8625 Advanced Power Systems 2020

 ENGN 3300 Engineering Design 4A: Systems Approaches for Management 2021

 Power systems, distribution networks, microgrids, battery storage integration, microPMUs, control and optimization

 2021 Sub Dean - Educational Programs in CECS ANU

 Streaming Big Data Analytics for the Smart Grid